SaraMWillis/example-docs/docs/quick_start/overview/index.md

 1. What HPC is
 2. How HPC is structured
 3. How to log in
-4. How jobs are charged
+4. How to access computational resources
 5. How to access software
-6. How to run a job

 <html>
 <a href="../supercomputing_in_plain_english"><button class="right-button" style="float: right;"></button></a>